 Nelson has a thriving local arts scene, fresh food and wine, and a charming downtown.
 From Nelson, it’s a little over an hour’s drive northwest along the coast to Abel Tasman National Park.
-This park has one of New Zealand’s nine Great Walks, the Abel Tasman Coast Track, which travels along a beachy, sandy coastline so it’s easier on the knees than New Zealand’s steep mountain hikes.
+This park has one of New Zealand’s nine Great Walks, the Abel Tasman Coast Track, which travels along a beachy, sandy coastline, so it’s easier on the knees than New Zealand’s steep mountain hikes.

 Even if you’re not a hiker, we highly recommend spending the day in Abel Tasman National Park for swimming, walking, kayaking, and boating.
 It’s a unique place, accessible only by boat or on foot!
 As you ride a water taxi into the park, you’ll notice the turquoise, clear water matched by pale yellow sand.
 It’s an especially popular place to go kayaking since the water is so clear, and playful fur seals sometimes enjoy swimming circles around visiting kayakers.

-Yes, Abel Tasman National Park is well-known for excellent hiking, boating, swimming, and kayaking.
+Abel Tasman National Park is well-known for excellent hiking, boating, swimming, and kayaking.
 However, it’s not the only reason to visit here.

 Around Nelson is a small but vibrant wine scene that gets better and better each year.
 Art galleries and professional art studios can be found throughout Nelson.

-For adventure-seekers, consider mountain biking around Kahurangi National Park, and horseback riding on the open trail.
+For adventure-seekers, consider mountain biking around Kahurangi National Park and horseback riding on the open trail.
 Some of the best trout fishing in New Zealand is also nearby, in Nelson Lakes National Park.

 If time allows, we highly recommend heading out to the farthest northwestern corner of the South Island, Farewell Spit and Golden Bay, as a day trip or overnight.
 It can take three hours to drive to Farewell Spit from Nelson, and the road travels over a mountain range, but the journey is well worth it.
 Only those who genuinely want to go off the beaten path and experience relaxation in a provincial area of New Zealand travel here.
 Golden Bay has several long, wide, calm beaches, and Farewell Spit is great for birding, marine life, horseback riding, and wind-swept beaches.
-There are a couple of good places to stay here, so if you’re attracted to this sort of laid-back destination, then you may like to skip Nelson altogether and visit here instead.
+There are a couple of good places to stay here, so if you’re attracted to this sort of laid-back destination, you may wish to skip Nelson altogether and visit here instead.

-Where to Stay in Nelson, and for How Long:
+Where to Stay in Nelson and for How Long:

 The city of Nelson makes for a good base to explore the region and offers plenty of affordable hotels.
-However, we highly recommend considering a stay in the countryside outside Nelson, since there are so many wonderful accommodations there.
+However, we highly recommend considering a stay in the countryside outside Nelson since there are so many wonderful accommodations there.
 As you travel the coastline between Nelson and Abel Tasman National Park, you find all sorts of bays and inlets with lodges, B&Bs, and home rentals that range from three- to five-star.

-Wherever you stay, make sure it’s for at least three nights so that you have time to visit the National Park, local wineries, art galleries, and museums.
+Wherever you stay, make sure it’s for at least three nights so that you have time to visit the Abel Tasman National Park, local wineries, art galleries, and museums.
 If your schedule allows, we recommend staying five nights so that you have time for relaxation and self-exploration of this stunning region.

-Autumn, which lasts from March through May, is a great time to go because not only have most of the tourists gone home, but the daytime temperatures (as well as the water temperatures) stay warm enough to enjoy some water activities.
+Autumn, which lasts from March through May, is a great time to visit because not only have most of the tourists gone home, but the daytime temperatures (as well as the water temperatures) stay warm enough to enjoy some water activities.
 However, if hiking or photography is more your style, then consider Winter or Spring when the clear air and crisp temperatures make for ideal conditions.

 Nelson has a domestic airport with nonstop flights to Auckland, Wellington, and Christchurch.
-However, many of our clients self-drive either from Marlborough (about 2.5 hours east of Nelson) or the West Coast (about 3.5 hours southwest of Nelson).
-Note that there’s no road connecting Golden Bay to the West Coast without backtracking through Nelson — the only way to go directly from Golden Bay to the West Coast is on a challenging four-day hike, called the Heaphy Track!
+However, many of our clients self-drive either from Marlborough (about 2.5 hours east of Nelson) or the West Coast (approximately 3.5 hours southwest of Nelson).
+Note that there’s no road connecting Golden Bay to the West Coast without backtracking through Nelson — the only way to go directly from Golden Bay to the West Coast is on a challenging four-day hike called the Heaphy Track!

-The area around Nelson and Abel Tasman National Park is one of our favorites in all of New Zealand.
+The area around Nelson and Abel Tasman National Park is one of our favorites in New Zealand.
 The vibe here is relaxed and friendly, and there’s plenty to occupy both hard-core adventurers and those who prefer to keep both feet firmly planted on the ground.